 When creating your calls to action there are a couple of things to consider.

 Firstly the language.
 It should be a strong command verb.
-It should be concise, clear and encourage action.
-For the psychologists among you it’s a very interesting area.
+It should be concise, and clear and encourage action.
+For the psychologists among you, it’s a very interesting area.

 Use of language

 Testing out different use of language is a vital way of testing what does and doesn’t work.
-Here are a few ideas to these that language:
+Here are a few ideas for this language:

 Be emotive.
-Play on your customers pain points to encourage action.
-How does what you are offering solve their problems?
-For example a normal ‘Contact us’ button could in the context of this article say ‘Improve your conversion rate’.
-After all that’s why you might be reading this article right?
+Play on your customer’s pain points to encourage action.
+How does what you are offering to solve their problems?
+For example, a normal ‘Contact us’ button could in the context of this article say ‘Improve your conversion rate’.
+After all, that’s why you might be reading this article right?